d0ublew/blog/writeups/osu-gaming-ctf-2024/pwn/osu-v8/readme.md

-Finally, the final `re.lastIndex` is `1` more than `1337` which is to be expected but recall that to skip the write barrier, we need to pass `HasInitialRegExpMap` check which is only possible if we do not mess with our object prototype.
+Finally, the final `re.lastIndex` is `1` more than `1337` which is to be expected but recall that to skip the write barrier, we need to pass `HasInitialRegExpMap` check which is only possible if we do not mess with our object property.
 One way to achieve this is to do `delete re.exec;` such that subsequent call to `re.exec` goes into `RegExp.prototype.exec`.
 However, doing so results in `re.lastIndex` no longer `1338` but `0`.
 Apparently, the original `RegExp.prototype.exec`